Likhith083/final-tariff-poc/README.md

-# 🚢 TariffAI - Intelligent HTS & Tariff Management
+# 🚢 ATLAS - Intelligent HTS & Tariff Management

 A comprehensive, AI-powered tariff management system that consolidates the best features from multiple projects into a clean, modern, and scalable solution.